2SpaceMasterRace/Linux-Kernel-Module-Zig/README.md

 To effectively follow this guide, there is no obligatory requirement for performing such actions.
 Nonetheless, a prudent approach involves executing the examples within a test distribution on a virtual machine, thus mitigating any potential risk of disrupting the system.

 ## Pre-Requisites
-Linux distributions provide the commands modprobe, insmod and depmod within a package.
+Linux distributions provide the commands `modprobe`, `insmod` and `depmod` within a package.
 On Ubuntu/Debian GNU/Linux:
 ```bash
 $ sudo apt-get install build-essential kmod
 ```